 Though the New York Film Festival Critics Academy is open to applicants outside the New York area, it unfortunately cannot provide travel or housing.
 While there is no specific age limit for applicants, the ideal candidate should have completed at least two years of college or have concluded academic studies no more than five years ago.

 The deadline to apply is closed.

-Accepted critics will be notified by Monday, August 21.
+Accepted critics will be notified by early September.
 Emphasis will be placed on strength of writing and a diversity of voices, backgrounds, and film interests.

 Applicants must have completed a minimum of two years of undergraduate study or have no more than two years of experience creating critical and/or journalistic content about movies.
 They must demonstrate an interest in film criticism and/or film journalism as well as the ability to speak and write fluently in English.

 Applications must include the following:

 - Three articles or film reviews written in English.
 Please refrain from including lengthy academic papers or other scholarly materials that may not give an accurate reflection of the applicant’s capacity to succeed in this workshop.